Gear Reviews8 min read

 6. Chuckit!
 Ultra Ball (Best Indestructible Ball)

-Standard tennis balls last about five minutes with a power chewer.
+A standard tennis ball lasts about three minutes with Maple.
 The Chuckit!
-Ultra Ball is made from a high-bounce, durable rubber core with a thick outer layer that resists puncturing and compression far better than any tennis ball.
+Ultra Ball is entirely different.
+It features a durable rubber core with a thick outer layer.
+It resists puncturing far better than felt-covered balls.

-Best for: Fetch-loving dogs who destroy tennis balls in seconds.
+Best for: Fetch-loving dogs who pop tennis balls in seconds.

 Sizes available: Small, Medium, Large, X-Large